 “That’s when it gets really delicate.
 We’re talking about welding on paper-thin metal.
 With manual welding, the slightest adjustment could ruin the weld.
 That’s why we like to use the orbital weld head, where we can dial in each section of the tube and get it perfect before we put the part in there.
 We tone the electricity down to a specific amount so we know when we put the part in there, it will be perfect.
 By hand, the variance is done by eye, and if we step on the pedal too much, it might blow right through the material,” Tom Hammer said in the Tube and Pipe Journal article.

-How do you know if orbital welding is the right solution?
+How do you know if orbital welding is the right solution for custom plastic fabrication?

 Hammer and the welding team at Axenics offer a “cheat sheet” or list of questions that helps them determine if your project would benefit from orbital tube welding as opposed to other tube-joining options.
 These questions take time and cost factors into consideration to offer you the best-possible quote: